* Citigroup adjusted profit hit by bond trading slowdown; shares dip

-S&P 500 futures lost 0.8 points and were in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 7 points while Nasdaq 100 futures added 6.25 points.
+S&P 500 futures lost 3.5 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 15 points while Nasdaq 100 futures added 3.25 points.

 Futures were higher prior to Citigroup's results on signs of progress in Washington toward a deal to reopen the government and lift the debt ceiling as the Oct.
 17 deadline looms.

 In a busy day of earnings, nine companies representing 5.1 percent of the S&P 500 index report results including Yahoo!
 Inc and Intel Corp after the bell.

 As of Monday's close, 31 companies representing 7.3 percent of S&P 500's market-cap had reported with revenues matching expectations and earnings beating by 6.2 percent, largely due to financial companies, according to Jonathan Golub, chief U.S. market strategist at RBC Capital Markets in New York.

 Johnson & Johnson reported stronger-than-expected quarterly results on strong growth for its prescription drugs, including new treatments for cancer and to prevent blood clots, and the company slightly raised its full-year profit forecast.
 The stock was up 1.3 percent at $91.00.

 Coca-Cola Co reported higher quarterly earnings and lower revenue on Tuesday, helped by strong global sales of its Coca-Cola brand products but challenged by volatility in some parts of Europe.
 The stock was up 1.1 percent at $38.33.

 A month of combat in the U.S. Congress over government spending showed signs late Monday of giving way to a Senate deal to reopen shuttered federal agencies and prevent an economically damaging default on federal debt.